-If you're looking for a classic spaghetti Bolognese recipe then you've come to the right place.
-A homemade Bolognese sauce and tender chunks of beef makes this dish a family favourite.
+Make a classic spaghetti Bolognese recipe with homemade Bolognese sauce and tender chunks of beef, making this dish a family favourite.
 Ditching the jar of readymade sauce will be the best decision you ever make.
-This traditional tomato based sauce is flavoured with garlic, oregano and a hint of Worcestershire sauce.
-This recipe has also been triple tested in the Woman's Weekly kitchen so you know it's going to be a hit!
-This classic Spaghetti Bolognese recipe serves 4 people and takes approximately 50 mins to make.
+This traditional tomato-based sauce is flavoured with garlic, oregano and a hint of Worcestershire sauce.
+This easy recipe has also been triple tested in the Woman's Weekly kitchen so you know it's going to be a hit!
+This classic spaghetti Bolognese recipe serves 4 people and takes approximately 50 mins to make.
 If you have any leftovers, pop into a Tupperware or airtight container and store in the fridge for up to 2 days.
-You could also freeze leftovers, just make sure you defrost thoroughly before reheating.
+You could also freeze leftovers; just make sure you defrost thoroughly before reheating.

 If you want to try something different you could swap the beef mince for pork, turkey or even Quorn mince.